LemurPwned/video-sampler/README.md

 ### Advanced usage

-There are currently 3 sampling methods:
+There are 3 sampling methods available:

 - `hash` - uses perceptual hashing to reduce duplicated samples
 - `entropy` - uses entropy to reduce duplicated samples (work in progress)
 - `gzip` - uses gzip compressed size to reduce duplicated samples (work in progress)

-To launch either you can run
+To launch any of them you can run and substitute `method-name` with one of the above:

 ```bash
 video_sampler buffer `method-name` ...other options